drawablex86/blog-glass/content/pages/index.md

 ---
 template: "index-template"
-title: "Gatsby Starter Glass"
+title: "Rahuls Blog"
 ---

-# Hello World
+# Hey, welcome to my blog

-A minimal & beautiful gatsby personal blog starter with nice glassmorphism UI.
+This where I write about stuff.